azat-co/fullstack-javascript/chapter1/chapter1.md

 }
 ```

-This sets the font size to 14 pixels for all elements with a class large:
+This sets the font size to 14 pixels for all elements with a `class` attribute `large`:

 ```css
 .large {